English Schools' Football Association: National Schools' Football Week

 Schools' Football Week is a national campaign organised by the English Schools' Football Association encouraging schools' across England to engage in footballing activities.
 The week runs in the last week of February but had to be postponed until May in 2021 due to the Covid-19 Pandemic.
-The initiative was first introduced by the ESFA back in 2016 and has grown in stature and participation over the four years since its introduction .The Week includes an initiative called SFW GameOn! with the aim of getting as many school pupils as possible to play on one day creating the worlds biggest football match.
+The initiative was first introduced by the ESFA back in 2016 and has grown in stature and participation over the four years since its introduction.
+The Week includes an initiative called SFW GameOn! with the aim of getting as many school pupils as possible to play on one day creating the worlds biggest football match.
 Schools Football Week 2021 saw over 8000 schools register their activity and 105,000 school pupils actively involved in the initiative.

 A highlight from Schools Football Week 2017 was Chris Kamara attending Lymm High School, running some coaching sessions with the pupils and answering the students questions.

-National competitions

-Here is the list of the main competitions the ESFA is currently running: